We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 Are House Supervisors classed as salaried or non-salaried (claim leave through Kronos or myHR)?

-House Supervisors would be classified as non-salaried staff, which means that they could apply for leave in Kronos.
+House Supervisors are classified as non-salaried staff, which means they will apply for leave in Kronos.

 Can you check your long service leave on the Kronos App?